Empowering Women since 1894

 The Ebell is a philanthropic organization founded by women, for women.
 The club supports dozens of non-profits and scholarships, in addition to hosting special events, live music, dinners and community forums.
 We invite you to join us and discover all the ways you can get involved.

 The Ebell of Los Angeles is an educational and philanthropic organization founded by women, for women in 1894.
-Our mission is to participate in and encourage the educational, cultural and social growth of the diverse Los Angeles community; and to conserve and protect our historic Clubhouse, collections and Wilshire Ebell Theatre.
+Our mission is to participate in and encourage the educational, cultural and social growth of the diverse Los Angeles community; and to conserve and protect our historic campus, collections and Wilshire Ebell Theatre.